opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

 Server Implementation
 ---------------------
-In short, pyfarm will implement a dns server with custom responses for certain queries.
+In short, pyfarm will implement a DNS server with custom responses for certain queries.
 Any request that we don't have specific handling for will automatically use the default nameserver(s) to return a response.
 On the surface it will behave just as a normal DNS server would with the exception that